Fr\'echet Mean Set Estimation in the Hausdorff Metric, via Relaxation: Abstract

 \section{Abstract}

 This work resolves the following question in non-Euclidean statistics: Is it possible to consistently estimate the Fr\'echet mean set of an unknown population distribution, with respect to the Hausdorff metric, when given access to independent identically-distributed samples?
 Our affirmative answer is based on a careful analysis of the ``relaxed empirical Fr\'echet mean set estimators'' which identify the set of near-minimizers of the empirical Fr\'echet functional and where the amount of ``relaxation'' vanishes as the number of data tends to infinity.
-Our main theoretical results include exact descriptions of which relaxation rates give weak consistency and which give strong consistency, as well as the construction of a ``two-step estimator'' which (assuming only the finiteness of certain moments and a mild condition on the metric entropy of the underlying metric space) adaptively finds the fastest possible relaxation rate for strongly consistent estimation.
-Our main practical result is simply that researchers working with non-Euclidean data in the real world can be better off computing relaxed empirical Fr\'echet mean sets rather than unrelaxed empirical Fr\'echet mean sets.
+On the theoretical side, our results include exact descriptions of which relaxation rates give weak consistency and which give strong consistency, as well as a description of an estimator which (assuming only the finiteness of certain moments and a mild condition on the metric entropy of the underlying metric space) adaptively finds the fastest possible relaxation rate for strongly consistent estimation.
+On the applied side, we consider the problem of estimating the set of Fermat-Weber points of an unknown distribution in the space of equidistant trees endowed with the tropical projective metric; in this setting, we provide an algorithm that provably implements our adaptive estimator, and we apply this method to real phylogenetic data.